-By using the system management capabilities, TmNS-compliant components can be configured, reconfigured, and statused in an interoperable way.
+By using the system management capabilities, TmNS-compliant components can be configured, reconfigured, controlled, and statused in an interoperable way.

 A typical way to utilize the system management capabilities is to provide a system manager.
 This kind of user application provides monitoring, controlling, configuring, coordinating, and visualizing the operations of a system built based on the TmNS.
 System manager users are typically able to obtain system and device-level status, including status of TA instrumentation and information about local and system-wide network performance (expected versus actual).
-Additionally, the display of a system manager typically provides an indication of system.
+Additionally, the display of a system manager typically provides an indication of system health and details of any fault conditions detected within the TmNS system.